 The school takes its child protection responsibility seriously and aims to protect and safeguard the welfare of children and young people in its care.
 Our ethos fosters partnership between school and parents, listening and valuing pupils, training staff to be aware of signs and symptoms of concern and carrying out the correct procedures, maintaining a safe school environment, and working in partnership with other agencies in this area.
-The designated person with regard to "Safeguarding" is the Angela Horn, Assistant Head Teacher with Matt Stone, Head Teacher taking the strategic lead.
+The designated person with regard to "Safeguarding" is the Mrs Horn, Assistant Head Teacher/SENCo with Mr Stone, Head Teacher taking the strategic lead.
 Our first priority is your child’s welfare and therefore there could be occasions when our concern about your child means that we may have to consult other agencies.

 Equally, we are also committed to policies that promote equality of opportunity, positive attitudes to cultural diversity, the elimination of racial discrimination and safeguarding children.

 We aim to make the transition from Nursery/Pre-school to Reception, Reception to Key Stage 1, Key Stage1 to Key Stage 2 and from primary to secondary school as seamless as possible.
 At each step of the journey children are supported through a variety of activities and partnership projects designed to help pupils feel secure when they move.

 We seek to establish a purposeful working atmosphere, where at times the work is formal and structured but at other times more informal, allowing children opportunities to choose.